 Our largest source of cash provided by our operating activities is our net revenue.
 Our primary uses of cash in our operating activities are for Card Network and Issuing Bank fees, and employee-related compensation.
-The timing of settlement of certain operating assets and liabilities, including revenue share payments, bonus payments, prepayments made to cloud-computing service providers, settlement receivables and network incentive receivables can affect the amounts reported as Net cash provided by or used in operating activities in the Condensed Consolidated Statement of Cash Flows.
+The timing of settlement of certain operating assets and liabilities, including Revenue Share payments, bonus payments, prepayments made to cloud-computing service providers, settlement receivables and network incentive receivables can affect the amounts reported as Net cash provided by and used in operating activities on the Condensed Consolidated Statement of Cash Flows.

-Net cash provided by operating activities was \$33.4 million in the nine months ended September 30, 2024 compared to \$4.6 million in the same period in 2023.
-The increase in net cash provided by operating activities is due mainly to generating net income in the current period and the timing of collections of settlement receivables and payments of revenue share payables, partially offset by decreased non-cash expenses due to the forfeiture of the Executive Chairman Long-Term Performance Award.
+Net cash provided by operating activities was \$26.1 million in the six months ended June 30, 2024 compared to net cash used in the same period in 2023 of \$36.5 million.
+The increase in net cash provided by operating activities is due mainly to generating net income in the current period and the timing of collections of network incentive receivables and payments of revenue share payables, partially offset by decreased non-cash expenses due to the forfeiture of the Executive Chairman Long-Term Performance Award.